CumulusNetworks/docs/content/guides/production-ready-automation/_index.md

 See the Contributors Guide for more information on how to build a package like this or contribute your own demo or environment for the base cumulus reference topology.

-The Cumulus Linux reference topology provides a complete 2-tier spine and leaf topology.
+The Cumulus Linux reference topology provides a complete two-tier spine and leaf topology.
 It also includes a complete out of band management.
 The devices include:

 - 4x Cumulus Linux 3.7 spines
 - 2x Cumulus Linux 3.7 leafs